panpanini/mutation-testing/PITCHME.md

 - Ship _quality_ features as quick as possible

 Note:
-However, if we ship a feature that is buggy, or broken in some way, then this also doesn't provide benefit, and in extreme cases can reduce the benefit of the product.
+However, if we ship a feature that is buggy, or broken in some way, then this also doesn't provide benefit, and in extreme cases can actually reduce the benefit of the product.
 So really, we should be focused on shipping _quality_ features as quick as possible.

 ---

 <p><span class="slide-title">Maintaining quality</span></p>